Back to BlogEcosystem Integration

 Processing on Update

-Order status changes to 'completed' → Generate invoice with AppHighway PDF tool → Send email notification
+Order status changes to ''completed'' → Generate invoice with AppHighway PDF tool → Send email notification

 Use Case: E-commerce workflows, document generation, notifications